Most free resume databases aren't actually free. They let you search. They show you profiles. Then they hide the contact details until you upgrade.

 Boolean search basics

 Boolean operators work in any search bar that supports them, including LinkedIn, Indeed, and Google X-Ray.
+They turn a blunt resume search into a precise one.

 AND narrows results: both terms must appear.
 Java AND Python